When training remotely, each Makers student should make sure they have:

 - Registered for a free Zoom account (https://zoom.us/)

 - Downloaded the zoom client from that page (Resources > Download Zoom Client)

 - All Makers students are entitled to borrow a laptop from us for the duration of the course, if you'd like to.
 If you need to borrow a laptop you'll be able to indicate this on your onboarding form once you have a place on one of our courses and our Ops team will post it out to you.

 - All remote working students should have access to a reliable and fast internet connection, which can support video conversations.
 Whilst working remotely, communicating via video conferencing is essential when collaborating with your peers and will help you build strong working relationships and share ideas.

-- If your internet speed is above this level , but you find it provides inconsistent connection, when videoconferencing for example, you should explore getting a wifi booster from your internet service provider.
-Alternatively, using an ethernet cable to plug into your wifi hub can provide a more stable connection.
+- If your internet speed is above this level , but it provides inconsistent connection, when video conferencing for example, we recommend getting a wifi booster from your internet service provider or using an ethernet cable to plug into your wifi hub can provide a more stable connection.

-- For the main part, Makers will not be providing students with monitors at home.
-However, if you have a disability/access need that makes a monitor a necessity this can be organised with the Ops Team by emailing email@example.com
+- Makers doesn't provide students with monitors at home unless you have a disability or additional access need that makes a monitor a necessity.
+If this is the case, please contact the Ops Team on firstname.lastname@example.org

-- We recommend ensuring that your workspace is set up to maximise comfort and protect against poor posture and repetitive strain.
-Working at a desk with a comfortable chair, in a well lit area is preferable while learning.
+- We recommend working at a desk with a comfortable chair, in a well lit area to